 – Charlie Hill

 Substance abuse, suicide, ill health, poor housing conditions, historical grievances.
-When assigned an Aboriginal news story, it’s not surprising some reporters want to hide under their desk.
+When assigned an Indigenous news story, it’s not surprising some reporters want to hide under their desk.
 It’s all so… dreary.

 Indeed, the image of Indians as tragic and stoic is so well entrenched, the title of this section may strike you as odd.